StevGH/StevGH.github.io/index.md

 * wears a deerstalker hat and Inverness cape
 * has a "cat-like" love of personal cleanliness
-* has no regard for contemporary standards of tidiness or good order
+* has no regard for contemporary standards of tidiness or good order Holmes observes that his conclusions are "elementary", often saying to his friend Dr. Watson:
-* observes that his conclusions are "elementary", often saying to his friend Dr. Watson: "Elementary, my dear Watson"
+> Elementary, my dear Watson.